 Blue Gum Forest is a fine, historic example of closed forest, situated in Grose Valley in Blue Mountains National Park.
 Get to it by walking track from Perrys lookdown or Pierces Pass.

-Visit the Blue Mountains City Council website for closures at this location.
-Family-friendly Gordon Falls lookout and picnic area offers scenic valley views, birdwatching, walking and a playground, in Leura, near Blue Mountain National Park.
+Family-friendly Gordon Falls lookout and picnic area offers waterfall and valley views, a great playground for the kids, and plenty of nearby walking tracks, in Leura, near Blue Mountain National Park.

 Perrys lookdown offers scenic views over Grose Valley, Blue Gum Forest and Mount Banks, on the western edge of Blue Mountains National Park.

-Visit the Blue Mountains City Council website for closures at this location.
 A great picnic spot for families and rock climbers alike.
-Sublime Point lookout, in Leura, offers birdwatching and scenic valley views, close to Blue Mountains National Park.
+Sublime Point lookout, in Leura, offers birdwatching and scenic valley views across nearby Blue Mountains National Park.